Francode77/KPMG-NLP/README.md

   - Tokenizer= RobertaTokenizer
   - Loss = CategoricalCrossentropy

+- Training results are stored in /model/output
+- Model is saved in /model

 # Results

 - The preprocessing works great and we were able to preprocess ALL documents.